 \subsection{Hopper Physics (MuJoCo)}

-Hopper Physics is a dataset generated using the dm-control MuJoCo physics simulation library, which models the locomotion of a rigid legged system governed by gravity and rigid-body mechanics.
-Let $q(t)$ be generalized coordinates of the joints and $\dot q(t)$ be their generalized velocities.
+Hopper Physics is a dataset generated using the dm-control MuJoCo physics simulation library, which models the locomotion of a rigid-legged system governed by gravity and rigid-body mechanics.
+Let $q(t)$ be the generalized coordinates of the joints and $\dot q(t)$ be their generalized velocities.
 A standard form can be written as:

 where $M$ is the mass matrix, $C$ collects Coriolis/centrifugal terms, $g$ gravity, $\tau$ actuator torques, and $J^\top\lambda$ enforces constraints/contacts.
 Equivalently in first-order state $s(t)=(q(t),\dot q(t))$: